 The nemesis of sleep

 Once a child is overtired, getting them to sleep is likely to be a battle.
-Babies may well cry.
+It may well result in your baby crying in sleep.
 In the same way that if we are unwillingly awake and unable to get back to sleep in the night we may huff, puff and aggressively rearrange our pillow, an overtired baby gets frustrated.
 They are exhausted and desperately want to be asleep but their body just won’t let them.
 Overtired crying can be some of the most intense and sustained that a parent ever hears.
 Toddlers may also cry but others will simply mess around – finding interest in anything but sleep, asking question after question and generally seeking to delay having to tackle the foreboding task of trying to sleep despite feeling utterly hyper.

 But once they’re asleep the worst is over, right?